 A well-designed review process will resurface projects with different frequencies.
 You may have the project Manage Direct Reports which deserves a weekly review; however, My Bucket List might only require a semi-annual review.

-Notion is the perfect candidate for variable review frequencies, but it requires using Related Tables (an advanced topic taught in my Notion Course).
+Notion is the perfect candidate for variable review frequencies, but it requires using Related Tables (an advanced topic taught in Supercharge Your Productivity).

 In our template (given the constraints of downloadable templates), we’ll have to “hack” the review process to the task level and pre-set it to 7 days.